 Whether it’s the conditions brought on by unforeseen circumstances, typical market saturation, or an evolution of organic business development, sometime during the lifespan of a manufacturing company, it may become imperative to diversify your offering to keep your business growing.
-Even established manufacturers with a solid foundation and loyal customer base may find that vertical expansion is the driver they need to propel their business forward.
-In the case Ford Racing engine manufacturer, Roush Yates Engines, vertical growth came as an evolution of their own internal expansion.
+Even established manufacturers with a solid foundation and loyal customer base may find that horizontal expansion is the driver they need to propel their business forward.
+In the case Ford Racing engine manufacturer, Roush Yates Engines, horizontal growth came as an evolution of their own internal expansion.

 Roush Yates started with a small machine shop within their engine assembly plant to fabricate the prototype parts needed for their engines.
 The quick turnaround and technical precision that they were able to maintain within their own plant enabled them to get the exact parts they needed in a condensed timeframe.
 “Our objective was to reduce lead time and cost, while ensuring our proprietary information was safeguarded.” says Mary Ann Mauldwin, COO, Roush Yates engines.
 Over time they grew the process until they were making over 40% of their required parts in-house.
 As Roush Yates reputation for in-house fabrication grew, they were asked by other race teams to make parts for their engines, allowing their machine shop to grow large enough to move into its own facility.
-At this point, vertical expansion became a priority.
+At this point, horizontal expansion became a priority.

 After adding additional machines and resources to their machine shop to accommodate the growing demand for engine parts, they needed to optimize the use of the proprietary CNC equipment used in part fabrication.
 Out of that need grew Roush Yates Manufacturing Solutions.
 While rooted in motorsports, Roush Yates Manufacturing Solutions has leveraged their technical expertise in CNC manufacturing into machining components for the aerospace, defense, medical, industrial, and automotive industries.